“Sometimes the spaghetti likes to be alone..”

 —Stanley Tucci as Segundo in Big Night

-With a name like M’Tucci’s Kitchina, you might wonder if the Italian restaurant on the intersection of Coors and Montano is named for Academy Award nominated actor Stanley Tucci.
+With a name like M’Tucci’s Italian Restaurant, you might wonder if the Italian restaurant on the intersection of Coors and Montano is named for Academy Award nominated actor Stanley Tucci.
 After all, Tucci co-starred in Big Night and Julie & Julia, arguably two of the very best food movies in recent years.
-Initially christened M’tucci’s Kitchina, the “Kitchina” part of the restaurant’s name is obviously a whimsical play on “cucina,” the Italian term for kitchen, but is spelled more similarly to Kachina, the Hopi ancestral spirits.
-In any case, if the amusing name and fun, casual ambiance doesn’t hook you, the food certainly will.
+Initially christened M’tucci’s Kitchina, the “Kitchina” part of the restaurant’s name was obviously a whimsical play on “cucina,” the Italian term for kitchen, but was spelled more similarly to Kachina, the Hopi ancestral spirits.
+In any case, if the amusing name and fun, casual ambiance don’’t ensnare you, the food certainly will.

 The colorful masks (which are easily mistaken for those widely seen in New Orleans) are Venetian, a staple of the Carnival of Venice.
 The alligator…well, he’s there because co-owner Katie Gardner likes him.
 The chandeliered pergola is designated for feting guests celebrating a special occasion.
 When we commented on the restaurant’s “wildly eclectic ambiance” Katie explained that she’s a wildly eclectic person.
 She’s also very experienced in running successful restaurants, having owned eleven of them along with her husband in New York City…and to paraphrase Frank Sinatra, “if you can make it there, you can make it anywhere.”

-Succeeding where other restaurants have failed will certainly be a challenge.
-M’Tucci’s is situated in the digs formerly occupied by The Mill of New Mexico, Tomato Café and Spinn’s Burgers and Beer.
+M’tucci’s is succeeding where other restaurants have failed in the digs formerly occupied by The Mill of New Mexico, Tomato Café and Spinn’s Burgers and Beer.
 It’s a tough location exacerbated by the fact that its storefront, while facing heavily trafficked Coors Boulevard, is obfuscated by distance, traffic flow and other shops.
-A very active Facebook presence and (mostly) glowing reviews by print and online media (including Cheryl Alters Jamison for New Mexico Magazine) have helped tremendously, but word-of-mouth from satisfied guests (especially those returning) is a major catalyst for drawing new guests.
-In October, 2013, scant months of its July launch, M’Tucci’s finished as runner-up in the Alibi‘s Best of Burque Restaurants as the “best restaurant on the west side.”
+A very active Facebook presence and (mostly) glowing reviews by print and online media (including Cheryl Alters Jamison for New Mexico Magazine) helped tremendously, but word-of-mouth from satisfied guests (especially those returning) is a major catalyst for drawing new guests.
+In October, 2013, scant months of its July launch, M’tucci’s finished as runner-up in the Alibi‘s Best of Burque Restaurants as the “best restaurant on the west side.”
 M’tucci’s continues to earn accolades.

 Katie and her husband Jeff Spiegel moved to Albuquerque, his hometown, in 2007.
 Eventually they started to miss the hustle and bustle of the restaurant business and launched M’Tucci’s Kitchina in July, 2013.
 The “M’Tucci” in the restaurant’s name is in honor of Richard Matteucci, a friend of Jeff’s.
 A framed black-and-white photo of Jeff, Richard and an unidentified frolicker celebrating a (very) good time hangs among the bric-a-brac.
 You’ve got to love an owner who shares in his fun.